anthony-magana/Web-Store/README.md

 # Web-Store
-This project was created with React.js and utalizes material-ui library for frontend styles, icons, and components while implementing commerce.js to handle the products and its data for the backend.
+This project was created with React.js and utilizes material-ui library for frontend styles, icons, and components while implementing commerce.js to handle the products and its data for the backend.
 This project also implements Stripe.js for payment processing.

 ## Available Scripts